-On May 19, 2016, the Estes Park Museum Friends & Foundation recognized MacDonald’s Book Store owner, Paula Steige, with a very special honor: the Pioneer Award.
+On May 19, 2016, the Estes Park Museum Friends & Foundation recognized Macdonald’s Bookshop owner, Paula Steige, with a very special honor: the Pioneer Award.
 People who have contributed to the rich history and positive legacy of the town are honored with this award each year.

-In 1908 Ed and Jessica MacDonald, Paula’s grandparents, opened a hardware and general store on the same site that now contains the bookstore.
-“We came to Estes Park for the summer, beginning in 1945,” Paula explains, “so that my mother could help my grandfather run the book shop.
+In 1908 Ed and Jessica Macdonald, Paula’s grandparents, opened a hardware and general store on the same site that now contains the bookshop.
+“We came to Estes Park for the summer, beginning in 1945,” Paula explains, “so that my mother could help my grandfather run the bookshop.
 At that time, the shop was only two small rooms, and we lived in the building.
 I was allowed to help once I entered the seventh grade.”

-Paula moved to Estes Park in 1975 with her two children, and she kept the book store open 361 days a year thereafter.
-By 1982 Paula gave up her job as an art teacher and began working full-time at MacDonald’s.
+Paula moved to Estes Park in 1975 with her two children, and she kept the bookshop open 361 days a year thereafter.
+By 1982 Paula gave up her job as an art teacher and began working full-time at Macdonald’s.
 Her shop is a very successful small business serving many devoted customers who purchase about 30,000 books a year.